appcelerator-developer-relations/appc-sample-rss/README.md

 	* [Alloy ListView Guide](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_ListView_Guide)

 ## Collections, Models & Data-Binding
 Perhaps the most complex part of our app is the use of Alloy Collections, Models and data-binding to fetch and display the RSS feed.
-It is mostly seen as complex because Alloy does most of the work, which makes it feel like magic.
+It is really just seen as complex because Alloy does most of the work, which makes it feel like magic.

-Embrace the magic and unleach the power of [BackBone.js](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Models) in Alloy:
+Embrace the magic and unleash the power of [BackBone.js](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Models) in Alloy:

 ### Models
 [Models](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Collection_and_Model_Objects-section-36739589_AlloyCollectionandModelObjects-Models) can be seen as the rows of a table and their definition configures the columns and the connection to where the rows are read from and synced to.
 The columns are not required for all types of sync adapters and as you can see our [app/models/feed.js](app/models/feed.js) only has the configuration for our custom RSS sync adapter.